Import Custom Character & Retargeting

 MOVIN Studio allows you to retarget captured motion data to custom 3D characters, enabling personalized, natural animations tailored to your character’s proportions and skeleton.

 MOVIN Studio supports importing characters in .fbx and .vrm formats.
-However, materials and textures are not imported—only skeletal data is used for retargeting.
+However, please note that materials and textures are not imported—only skeletal data is used for retargeting.

-For .fbx files, character import may fail in the following cases:
+Importing .fbx files may fail in the following cases:

 The file does not contain any mesh data.

-The hip joint has no parent joint, which breaks the skeleton hierarchy.
+The hip joint has no parent joint, breaking the skeleton hierarchy.

 To import a character into MOVIN Studio, go to the 'Retargeting' tab and click the 'Import Character' button.